InformaticsMatters/xchem_filedrop/README.md

 1. Unzip where you plan to use it
 1. Create the application.properties as described above
 1. Run the app using <unzipped distro>/bin/xchem_filedrop.
 Ctrl-C to stop.

+## Instructions for running using a Docker image

+1. Build the Docker image using the dockerBuildImage gradle task
+1. Create the application.properties file in the directory where you are going to run the container
+1. Run using something like this: `docker run -it --rm -v $(PWD)/application.properties:/xchem_filedrop/application.properties -w /xchem_filedrop informaticsmatters/xchem_filedrop`